MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-restricted-entities.md

 # Understanding Restricted entities

 Most of the entities available within the Common Data Service for Apps can be used to build PowerApps and Flows, and only require the user to have a PowerApps Plan 1.
-Some entities with complex business logic added to the entity require users of the app to have a PowerApps Plan 2 (For more information see [Premium entities](data-platform-premium-entities.md)).
+Some entities with complex business logic added to the entity require users of the app to have a PowerApps Plan 2, or Flow Plan 2 (For more information see [Entity license requirements](data-platform-entity-licenses.md)).
 While all entities can be to used to read data in apps with these licenses, a small set of entities require users to have a corresponding license for the Dynamics 365 product if they need to create, update or delete records.
 These are referred to as Restricted entities.

 Entities may be restricted to a Dynamics 365 license for the following reasons: